 It’s not a matter of if or even when, it is happening now.
 PNC, Wells Fargo, Key Bank, BofA, and Chase are experimenting with digital transformation now.
 What does your credit union/bank need to do to stay relevant in a digital economy?

-1. Create a digital strategy – This isn’t about SEO, SEM, websites, email, FaceBook, Twitter, online banking or mobile banking, it’s about creating a digital presence and purpose.
+- Create a digital strategy – This isn’t about SEO, SEM, websites, email, FaceBook, Twitter, online banking, or mobile banking, it’s about creating a digital presence and purpose.
 A digital strategy is an operation and a cultural shift for the entire organization.

-2. Define where a digital transformation impacts for your organization – If it goes beyond the website, social media, email, online banking, mobile banking, SEO and SEM, what else does it include?
+- Define where a digital transformation impacts for your organization – If it goes beyond the website, social media, email, online banking, mobile banking, SEO, and SEM, what else does it include?

-4. Train the right skills – Throughout the organization, the employees need to be users, teachers, and ambassadors of the digital services and applications.
+- Train the right skills – Employees need to be users, teachers, and ambassadors of the digital services and applications.

-5. Streamline your processes – All processes touching the member need to be without unnecessary friction.
+- Streamline your processes – All processes touching the member need to be without unnecessary friction.
 In banking, process, procedure, risk management, underwriting, compliance, and regulation is seen as friction by your members.
-Not all of it can be removed, but I submit there are a lot of steps we force our members to do that are unnecessary, optional, nice to have and grandfathered into the process because “we’ve always done it that way.”
-The digital consumer expects a friction-less free process to purchase and problem resolution.
+Not all friction in the processes can be removed, but we force members to do many unnecessary steps, often because “we’ve always done it that way.”
+The digital consumer expects a frictionless free process to purchase and problem resolution.

-7. Reinvent the call center – a call center’s purpose needs to change from answering phones and being driven by call times and wait times to becoming the voice and face of the credit union.
-Call center staff need to be equally adept at chat, text, voice or video.
-They need, just like a teller, to bring personality, conversation, emotion, expertise, diagnosis, recommendation and CONTEXT to conversations.
+- Reinvent the call center – a call center’s purpose needs to change from answering phones and being driven by call times and wait times to become the voice and face of the credit union.
+Call center staff need to be equally adept at chat, text, voice, or video.
+They need, just like a teller, to bring personality, conversation, emotion, expertise, diagnosis, recommendation, and CONTEXT to conversations.
 The digital/virtual world is a powerful influencer of decisions, and the right personalities must be engaging consumers in a digital world.

-Just because we are a credit union doesn’t mean our consumer doesn’t expect a frictionless, accurate, trustworthy and “friendly” experience as they will find with other retailers.
+Our consumers expect a frictionless, accurate, trustworthy, and “friendly” experience as they will find with other retailers.
 I purposely put friendly in quotes because the consumer sees friendly differently today than they did with the mom and pop stores (banks) of the past.
 Today friendly can be realized via digital channels, emoticons, avatars, and live chat and video, not just through face-to-face engagement.